Snow White (Disney character): Trademark

-On June 18, 2013, the United States Patent and Trademark Office granted the trademark application of Disney Enterprises, Inc. (filed November 19, 2008), for the name "Snow White" that covers all live and recorded movie, television, radio, stage, computer, Internet, news, and photographic entertainment uses, except literature works of fiction and nonfiction.
+On June 18, 2013, the United States Patent and Trademark Office granted the trademark application of Disney Enterprises, Inc. (filed November 19, 2008), for the name "Snow White" that covers all live and recorded film, television, radio, stage, computer, Internet, news, and photographic entertainment uses, except literature works of fiction and nonfiction.

 Cultural impact and significance

 Snow White is the first Disney Princess ever and is also the pioneer of the Disney Princess franchise.
 Her character provided the basis for later heroines in Disney fairy tales to come.
 Widely referred as the “fairest one of all”, Film Magazine hailed Snow White as the Best Disney Princess ever, saying: “Snow White is the pioneer of the Disney Princess, and she is probably the most memorable.
 She embodies everything you think of when you think of a princess, pure innocence, beauty, kindness and grace.”
 San Antonio Express-News listed her as one of the most famous fictional princesses of all time.
 MTV ranked Snow White as the 3rd Best Disney Princess of all time.
 Teen Vogue also included her on their list of Top 10 Best Disney Princesses of All Time, saying: “Snow White showed us that you can make friends in unlikely places and that you should never let go of your optimism.”

 In 1987, Snow White became the first female fictional character to receive a star on Hollywood Walk of Fame.
 She was voted as the Most popular Disney Princess in Nevada, and was also voted as Great Britain's most loved Princess in 2018.
-Time Magazine ranked her as the 3rd Most Popular Disney Princess (in terms of the amount they’ve earned on eBay since May 2013).
+Time Magazine ranked her as the 3rd Most Popular Disney Princess (in terms of the amount they've earned on eBay since May 2013).
 Furthermore, Snow White is also the most successful Disney Princess in terms of office revenue.

 Fashion

 Art historian Carmenita Higginbotham explains how Walt Disney's Snow White became a reflection of American women during the Great Depression saying: “Snow White is the perfect embodiment of 1930s culture.”
 National News also discussed how cartoon characters like Snow White influenced fashion.
-A Cartier charm bracelet, originally created in 1937 to commemorate Disney’s first animated film, earned more than five times the high-end of its pre-sale estimate.
+A Cartier charm bracelet, originally created in 1937 to commemorate Disney's first animated film, earned more than five times the high-end of its pre-sale estimate.

 In 2014, Valentino released an entire Snow White-inspired collection “Red Valentino”, a diffusion line aimed to attract youth culture.
 In 2018, Coach released their third collaboration with Disney called “A Dark Fairytale Collection”, which features iconography from both "Sleeping Beauty" and "Snow White and the Seven Dwarfs."
 Stylist included Snow White's dark bob and pale skin as an “ideal” on their list of Best Beauty Looks in Disney.
 Sennet Frères released a bridalwear collection in collaboration with Disney, inspired by Snow White, Cinderella and Belle.